Requesting some information

 - e.g.

-SELECT 'foo', 'bar', 42, 2.73;
+SELECT 'foo', 'bar', 42, 2.73;returns 4 columns

 - e.g.

-returns a boolean true,SELECT false
+SELECT truereturns a boolean true,SELECT falsereturns a boolean false

 Aliasing